andrew-siu12/Predicting-stock-price-movements-using-NLP-and-DL/README.md

 # Predicting-stock-price-movements-using-news

-Using NLP and Deep learning to classify sentiment of news headline in order to predict stock price movements.
+Using NLP and Deep learning to predict stock price movements.

 #### -- Project Status: [Active]